 Just remember to Oddle them a day in advance to avoid disappointment!

 The late Princess Diana once told the UK Daily Mail that McGrady’s version of the bread and butter pudding—complete with raisins sprinkled on top—was her favourite.
 We scoured Singapore and found two options for you to choose from.
-The first is from Pan Pacific Singapore where they serve a 1kg Bread and Butter Pudding ($44) which boasts a rich croissant dough covered in vanilla sauce and sultanas.
+The first is from Pan Pacific Singapore.
+They serve a 1kg Bread and Butter Pudding ($44) which boasts a rich croissant dough covered in vanilla sauce and sultanas.
 Simply pop the pudding in the oven or microwave as per the instructions and enjoy the warm English treat as you watch the royals flex some serious stiff upper lip.
 A spin on the classic can be found at Eleven Strands, whose signature Orange Bread Pudding ($14) is made of brioche, mandarin orange and almonds.

 Afternoon Tea – The Palace Staple